brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Plans

 My family and and I are hoping to get back to South Africa sometime in 2025.
 I still have family who live out there and it's been far too long since we've seen them.

+I'm hoping to get back into drumming this year.
+I miss it desperately and it's been far too long since I've played.
+There's a fab music studio nearby called [The Hive Rooms](https://www.thehiverooms.com) that I reckon I'll be checking out soon.

 ---